lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 ## Open questions

-The one question I am still researching and backtesting is how to add more money into an existing position.
+The one question we are still researching and backtesting is how to add more money into an existing position.

-Everything is mechanical around entering a position and exiting a position, but considering that some periods span multiple years I need a robust way to add more money into the position even if just a few times per year, without negatively impacting our risk management.
+Everything is mechanical around entering a position and exiting a position, but considering that some periods span multiple years we need a robust way to add more money into the position even if just a few times per year, without negatively impacting our risk management.

 ## Conclusion